Buying Precious Metals with Your Self Directed IRA/LLC or Solo 401(k)

 Now that you have a clear idea of the types of coins that the IRS allows to be purchased using retirement funds, the next questions becomes how can the coins be held without violating IRS rules.

 Unlike precious metals, the Internal Revenue Code and the legislative history does not include a requirement that IRS approved coins be held in the “physical possession of a U.S. trustee.”
 If so, the requirement would have been so stated in the tax code.
 Accordingly, it appears that IRS approved coins can be purchased by a Self-Directed IRA LLC and not be held at a depository or U.S. Bank.
 However, based on conversations between IRA Financial Group tax counsel and representatives of the IRS and Department of Labor, we suggest that our clients try to hold IRS approved coins at a bank safety deposit box, depository, or some sort of third-party vault in the name of the IRA LLC.
 The reason for this is that it is another level of separation between the IRA holder - a disqualified person - and the IRA LLC assets (the coins), which the IRS plan asset rules will attribute to the IRA even though the coins will be owned by the LLC.
 Irrespective of the fact that it appears that IRS approved coins are not required to be held in the “physical possession of a U.S. trustee”, holding the coins in the physical possession of a disqualified person puts the onus on the IRS holder, as the disqualified person, to prove that no self-dealing or conflict of interest event occurred in the case of an IRS inquiry.
-For IRA Financial Group clients that wish to hold IRS approved coins in their physical possession, our tax attorneys suggest that an affidavit be drafted stating that the IRS approved coins are being held solely for the benefit of the IRA and not for any personal or other benefit.
+For IRA Financial Group clients that wish to hold IRS approved coins in their physical possession, our retirement tax professionals suggest that an affidavit be drafted stating that the IRS approved coins are being held solely for the benefit of the IRA and not for any personal or other benefit.
 We also suggest that the affidavit be signed and notarized.

 In summary, the "physical possession" threshold seems to only apply to IRS approved precious metals under Internal Revenue Code Section 408(m), although the tax code does not state anywhere that the coins could be held in the possession of a disqualified person.
-For this reason, the tax attorneys at the IRA Financial Group suggest that individuals seeking to hold IRS approved coins hold the coins at a bank safety deposit box in the name of the LLC or some sort of vault or depository.
+For this reason, the retirement tax professionals at the IRA Financial Group suggest that individuals seeking to hold IRS approved coins hold the coins at a bank safety deposit box in the name of the LLC or some sort of vault or depository.
 However, holding the coins personally does not appear to violate Internal Revenue Code Section 408.
-That being said, for all individuals wishing to hold IRS approved coins personally, the tax attorneys at the IRA Financial Group suggest having some sort of affidavit stating that the coins will not be held for any personal benefit and will, thus, not violate any of the Internal Revenue Code Section 4975 self-dealing or prohibited transaction rules.
+That being said, for all individuals wishing to hold IRS approved coins personally, the retirement tax professionals at the IRA Financial Group suggest having some sort of affidavit stating that the coins will not be held for any personal benefit and will, thus, not violate any of the Internal Revenue Code Section 4975 self-dealing or prohibited transaction rules.

 Gold & Silver Purchases